chaimtime/chaimtime.github.io/about.md

 ### Figuring out what I need
 I don't blog.
 I admit it.
 However, I want a spot on the internet, for some stuff.
 Two things are really important to me right now.
 First is a new tutoring venture I'm trying out.
 Second is a spot for my resume.
 Both of those are again hosted with Github pages.
 There will hopefully be a blog post on how I got all of this working.

-What really started this was the fact I couldn't get a TLS certificate on my current hosting plan.
-If you believe the conspiracy theory, since they sold
-TLS certs, they wouldn't integrate with [Let's Encrypt].
-I also was being charged way too much by my old host.
-I really just wanted a landing page, with the ability to blog every once in a while.
-Here were my requirements.

-- Speed - Being able to write and publish a post fast
-- Security - I'm tired of trying to secure wordpress
-- Load Times- Black text on a white background shouldn't take that long to load
-- Learning - I want to learn how all of this works.

-I don't know why [Jekyll] jumped out at me.
-I was about to modify my old wordpress site, and call it a day.
-I guess I saw how fast it loaded, and figured
-I could do this as well.

-I heavily edited [NiceBlog] theme.
-Jekyll does not have a ton of themes to choose from.
-They were either too plain, or too blog heavy.

-I really like the idea of sharing individual pages.
-A lot of sites are moving away from having people click around.
-I want each post to be stand-alone.
-Yes, you can browse, but really the content is contained in one page, then that is all the user should see.

 # Hosting
 Github pages is free, and I can have multiple projects.
 I'm sold.
 Now I save a few dollars per month, I can use on something else.
 I still love [DigitalOcean], and I'll be hosting my podcast there, however, 20 hits a day on a personal blog is worth looking elsewhere.